typhoon-hil/hackathon2022/README.md

 PV power is random each day depending on the weather.
 Blackouts are random throughout the week.

 The electricity price is cheap from 23h to 7h, and it has a value of 2$.
 Otherwise, it has an expensive tariff, which value is 7$.
 The selling (feed-in) price is better from 13h to 15h and has a value of 5$.
 Otherwise, it is low, and it has a price of 2$.

+By default power from PV panels is used to supply loads, if there is not enough power to supply the loads, additional power is taken from the grid or car battery (in 'use' mode).
+If there is extra power from PV panels it will be sold to grid and car battery will not be used.
+The only way to sell power from car battery is to set mode to 'use' and both loads to 0.

 Input data are stored in *systemData* and they are:
  - 'car_plugged' : 0 or 1,